 Our market price valuation is fully motivated, taking into consideration recent comparable sales prices, the cost of construction, depreciation, as well as the capitalisation rate for income-generating properties.

 Our replacement cost valuation comprises a detailed description of the buildings with potential insurance risks and maintenance issues pointed out.
-An itemised calculation of replacement cost, as well as photographs of the property and its improvements.
+An itemised calculation of replacement cost along with photographs of the property and its improvements.
 We specialise in sectional title properties and our reports for bodies corporate include a detailed schedule of replacement values.

 Our contents valuation lists all assets per room or area with a brief description, reflecting the current replacement value and source of pricing.
 Each asset is individually photographed, serving as proof of ownership and condition at the time of survey.
 A property risk survey report is also included in this service.

 Our risk survey covers all aspects of security, fire protection, electrical compliance, gas installations, thatch risk, lightning protection and natural hazards.
 Vehicle insurability surveys are also available.

 A valuation without a physical site inspection or a valuation based upon the limited information that is publicly available is regarded as a desktop valuation.The valuer does not need to leave his desk to compile the valuation.

 The most compelling reason to obtain a desktop valuation is the cost savings.
 However, the major drawbacks of such valuations are that they are based on assumptions and that they are not covered by professional indemnity insurance.

 Read our blog: How to budget for a valuation and compare quotations.